Mikoyan-Gurevich MiG-25: Western intelligence and the MiG-25

-Inaccurate intelligence analysis caused the West initially to believe the MiG-25 was an agile air-combat fighter rather than an interceptor.
-In response, the United States started a new program, which resulted in the McDonnell Douglas F-15 Eagle.
+Western intelligence first encountered the MiG-25 at the Moscow air show on 8 and 9 July 1967, where it was assessed as a fighter-bomber and all-weather interceptor capable of speeds in excess of Mach 2.5.
+It was not believed at that time to have been in series production.

 NATO obtained a better understanding of the MiG-25's capabilities on 6 September 1976, when a Soviet Air Defence Forces pilot, Lt.
 Viktor Belenko, defected, landing his MiG-25P at Hakodate Airport in Japan.
 The pilot overshot the runway on landing and damaged the front landing gear.
 Despite Soviet protests, the Japanese invited U.S. Air Force personnel to investigate the aircraft.
 On 25 September, it was moved by a C-5A transport to a base in central Japan, where it was carefully dismantled and analyzed.
 After 67 days, the aircraft was returned by ship to the Soviets, in pieces.
 The aircraft was reassembled and is now on display at the Sokol plant in Nizhny Novgorod.

 The analysis, based on technical manuals and ground tests of its engines and avionics, revealed unusual technical information: